Events and Tickets

 ‘Attend the tale of Sweeney Todd… the demon barber of Fleet Street’

-The roles of Sweeney Todd, the titular barber, and his equally demented accomplice, pie shop-owner, Mrs Lovett, will be played by professional actors, details of whom will be announced in due course.
-All other roles will be cast on the basis of open auditions for young actors in training and recently graduated actors.
-Such roles include Johanna Barker, Anthony Hope, Tobias Ragg, Judge Turpin, The Beadle, Beggar Woman, Adolfo Pirelli, Jonas Fogg, as well as a Featured Ensemble and Chorus.
+The role of Sweeney Todd, the titular barber will be played by Rob Houchen and his equally demented accomplice, pie shop-owner, Mrs Lovett, will be played by Anna-Jane Casey.
+All other roles have been cast on the basis of open auditions for young actors in training and recently graduated actors.
+In addition, more than 68 young actors will join the company in Featured Ensemble and Chorus roles

 About Sweeney Todd